PoulpY2K/roleplay-timeline-bot/README.md

 # 📖 Introduction

-A simple Discord bot template made with [Discordx](https://github.com/discordx-ts/discordx) with database and ORM.
+A simple Discord bot made with [Discordx](https://github.com/discordx-ts/discordx) with database and ORM.

 # 🏗 Development